 The anti-war demonstration at Kent State turned into a massacre when Guardsmen pursued a group of tear-gassed students, opening fire with M1 rifles.
 Seconds later, four were dead; nine others were injured.
 The photograph of 14-year-old Mary Ann Vecchio kneeling over the body of Jeffrey Miller symbolized the horror of the day.

-'Son of Orange County'
+'Son of Orange County'Frank Zappa

-Nixon’s famous line became part of Frank Zappa’s ‘Son of Orange County,’ recorded live in 1974 for his ‘Roxy & Elsewhere’ LP.
+Nixon’s famous line became part of Frank Zappa’s "Son of Orange County," recorded live in 1974 for his Roxy and Elsewhere LP.
 Napoleon Murphy Brock sang lead: “And in your dreams you can see yourself / As a prophet saving the world / The words from your lips ('I am not a crook') / I just can't believe you are such a fool.”

-Zappa later told Guitar Player magazine, “It wasn't just breaking into the Democratic headquarters.
-What they're trying to cover up is the fact that Nixon had decided to create a secret police.
+“It wasn't just breaking into the Democratic headquarters."
+Zappa later told Guitar Player magazine.
+"What they're trying to cover up is the fact that Nixon had decided to create a secret police.
 There was no legal authority to spy on U.S. citizens.
 He felt he had enemies everywhere [...]
 It was all the domestic spying on political groups, people he perceived as enemies.”

-David Bowie came to Philadelphia’s Sigma Studios a few days after Nixon’s resignation to record the title track of his latest album, ‘Young Americans.’
-Bowie hoped some of ‘The Sound of Philadelphia’ would rub off; Sigma was where the hits of groups like the O’Jays and the Delfonics were recorded.
-Bowie called his version “Plastic Soul.”
+David Bowie came to Philadelphia’s Sigma Studios a few days after Nixon’s resignation to record the title track of his latest album, Young Americans.
+Bowie hoped some of "The Sound of Philadelphia" would rub off; Sigma was where the hits of groups like the O’Jays and the Delfonics were recorded.
+Bowie referred to his version as “plastic soul.”

 Ultimately, Bowie said that he packed his entire American experience into this one song.
-But he told NME the track had “No story.
+But he told NME the track had “no story.
 Just young Americans.
 It's about a newlywed couple who don't know if they really like each other.
 Well, they do, but they don't know if they do or don't.
 It's a bit of a predicament.”
-‘Young Americans’ is much more -- a cynical look at the U.S. with references to the McCarthy era, Rosa Parks, whites performing on ‘Soul Train’ and a president who’d just resigned in disgrace: “Do you remember your President Nixon? / Do you remember the bills you have to pay? / Or even yesterday?”
+But "Young Americans" is, in fact, much more – a cynical look at the U.S. with references to the McCarthy era, Rosa Parks, whites performing on Soul Train and a president who’d just resigned in disgrace: “Do you remember your President Nixon? / Do you remember the bills you have to pay? / Or even yesterday?”

-'Line 'Em Up'
+'Line 'Em Up'James Taylor

 Taylor sets the scene: “I remember Richard Nixon back in '74 and the final scene at the White House door / And the staff lined up to say good-bye, tiny tear in his shifty little eye / He said, ‘nobody knows me, nobody understands. / These little people were good to me, oh I'm gonna shake some hands.’”

-In ‘Long Ago and Far Away: James Taylor – His Life and Music,’ he said the song was “about how things repeat themselves.
+In Long Ago and Far Away: James Taylor – His Life and Music, he said the song was “about how things repeat themselves.
 Nixon didn’t do us any favors; he was one of the main things that deflated the possibilities of the ‘60s.
 I’m referring to Nixon but I’m actually talking about his footsteps.
 I focused on the speech Nixon gave on the White House lawn when he resigned.
 And then he had to put one foot in front of the other to get to the helicopter to leave, and the way he did it was by lining up his people and saying goodbye to each one.
 He’s using this line of people to supposedly say this tearful goodbye, but what he’s actually doing is trying desperately to get to the helicopter and get his ass out of there!”

-'Postcards From Richard Nixon'
+'Postcards From Richard Nixon'Elton John

-Fast forward more than three decades, and 2006’s ‘Postcards From Richard Nixon’ finds John imagining the president has written to welcome them and ask for a little help: “And Richard Nixon's on his knees / He's sent so many overseas / He'd like to know if you and me could help him in some way / A little camouflage and glue to mask the evil that men do.”
+Fast forward more than three decades, and 2006’s "Postcards From Richard Nixon" finds John imagining the president has written to welcome them and ask for a little help: “And Richard Nixon's on his knees / He's sent so many overseas / He'd like to know if you and me could help him in some way / A little camouflage and glue to mask the evil that men do.”

-The war, even after all of that time, still resonated with John.
+The war, even after all of that time, still resonated with Elton John.
 “When I first went to America it was going on and I remember playing Kent State University about six weeks after the students were killed there and it was a really strange feeling – really odd,” John told the Guardian.
 “I came at the end of it really and my career started right at the end as Nixon was withdrawing the troops.
-People don't seem to protest in the streets any more, they are always blogging on the Internet.
-They seem to do their protesting online....
+People don't seem to protest in the streets any more; they are always blogging on the Internet.
+They seem to do their protesting online [...]
 You have got to get out there and be seen and be vocal, and you've got to do it time and time again.
 People have become apathetic.”